tarrie/journal/README.md

 Story panels
 - Importnant because 1st time define in easy snapshot what the app is suppose to be, and show how its improves on something
 - It also tells first thing going to build (panel 3)
+    - (panel 3) Important because it shows the value that app is giving.
+The interface must be clear what value getting from it.
+    - (panel 3) What make the product distinctive.
+Show the power of the app, our app came to conclusion of panel 4 because `this` happened in (panel 3).
+    - Using the app is not the payoff -> solving the problem is the payof